belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/113-generate-user-data-multipleVM.md

 For the following step, the Virtual Machines created must be started once to generate the mac-address.

-From PowerShell ISE  open `G:\kubernetes-lab\srv\scripts\get-hyperv-startVM.ps1`
+From PowerShell ISE  open `G:\kubernetes-lab\srv\scripts\hyper-v_Host\get-hyperv-start-stopVM.ps1`

 Click on the `Green Play` button, this will execute the script.

-This will start and then stop all the Virtual Machines .
+This will start and then stop all the Virtual Machines ( Load⁎ , master⁎ , worker⁎  , ⁎single⁎  ).
 Ensure the Virtual Machine names are not changed.

 You can also Start and Stop from the Hyper-V Console.